NJUNLP/DMASTE/Readme.md

 # DMASTE
-Measuring Your ASTE Models in The Wild: A Diversified Multi-domain Dataset For Aspect Sentiment Triplet Extraction.
-Ting Xu, Huiyun Yang, Zhen Wu, Jiaze Chen, Fei Zhao, Xinyu Dai.
-In Findings of ACL, 2023.
+[Measuring Your ASTE Models in The Wild: A Diversified Multi-domain Dataset For Aspect Sentiment Triplet Extraction](https://aclanthology.org/2023.findings-acl.178) (Xu et al., Findings 2023)
 ## Data
 The original datasets are released by the paper [1].
 [Download](https://github.com/NJUNLP/DMASTE/tree/main/dataset)